 - oral medications

-In some cases, the cause of thickening may be benign, such as aging.
-In other cases, treatment will be required to remove the underlying infection.
-This is particularly true with fungal infections.
+In some cases, the cause of thick nails may be benign, such as aging.
+In other cases, a person will require treatment to address the underlying condition.

 Thick nails can sometimes be a sign of other health concerns.
-It is important to seek medical advice and treatment when a person notices thickening or discoloration of the nails.
+It is important for people to seek medical advice and treatment when they notice thickening or discoloration of the nails.
 If left untreated, thick nails can worsen over time.